Claustrophobia and Hypnotherapy: Overcoming Fear Though Hypnosis

 What is Claustrophobia?

 Claustrophobia is an irrational fear of enclosed places.
 This condition is one of the ten most common anxiety disorders that affect people from all walks of life.
-The fear is not of tight space itself but of the thought of having no ability to escape from the confining area.
-For other people, this fear may seem a little ridiculous but for the sufferer, this problem can be embarrassing and debilitating.
+The fear is not of the tight space itself but of having no ability to escape from the confining area.
+This fear may seem a little ridiculous for other people, but this problem can be embarrassing and debilitating for the sufferer.

-Derived from the Latin word claustrum or “shut in place” and phobos, the Greek word for “fear”, claustrophobia is found to affect about 15% to 37% of the world’s population.
+Derived from the Latin word claustrum or “shut in place” and Phobos, the Greek word for “fear”, claustrophobia affects about 15% to 37% of the world’s population.

 Symptoms of Claustrophobia

-The onset of panic may varies from one sufferer to another.
+The onset of panic may vary from one sufferer to another.
 A claustrophobic may feel a bolt of sudden fear when getting into an elevator or going inside a low-ceilinged cellar.
-A common trigger for a sufferer of the condition arises when they need to go through an MRI machine.
+A common trigger for a condition sufferer arises when they need to go through an MRI machine.
 Being restrained or incarcerated can also bring about different manifestations of the disorder.

 Claustrophobia is a psychosomatic disorder.
-The fear itself is psychological in nature and manifests physically.
+The fear itself is psychological and manifests physically.
 This intense fear usually stems from a traumatic childhood experience.
-The brain stores the memories including the horrifying moments during the actual incident.
+The brain stores the memories, including the horrifying moments during the incident.
 During a panic attack, a claustrophobic may experience one or more of the following signs and symptoms:

 • cold sweat